 The image of Cash leaping into Fraser’s arms remains indelibly inked into Australian sporting history.

 The 1986 campaign began with wins away over New Zealand and Great Britain to set up a semi final clash against USA on grass in Brisbane.
 Tim Mayotte, Brad Gilbert, Ken Flach and Paul Annacone made the trip under new captain Tom Gorman.
-McNamee opened the tie with a wild 2-6, 6-3, 3-6, 6-0, 6-1 win over Gilbert.
+McNamee opened the tie with a wild 2-6, 6-3, 3-6, 6-0, 6-1 defeat of Gilbert.

 Cash then had the better of Mayotte in four.
-The doubles saw an incredible turnaround as Flach and Annacone recovered from a two set deficit against Cash and Fitzgerald to win 8-10, 1-6, 7-5, 13-11, 9-7.
+The doubles saw an incredible turnaround though as Flach and Annacone recovered from a two set deficit against Cash and Fitzgerald to win 8-10, 1-6, 7-5, 13-11, 9-7.

-Cash somehow recovered overnight and bounced back to defeat Gilbert in four in the first of the reverse singles to propel Australia into the final.
+Cash somehow recovered overnight and bounced back to beat Gilbert in four in the first of the reverse singles to propel Australia into the final.

 Sweden were the opposition in the final to be played at Kooyong on grass beginning Boxing Day – just like 1983.
 The Swedes entered the 1986 decider having won the Davis Cup the previous two years.

 Hans Olsson did not have Mats Wilander this time as he was getting married.
 However, he did have Stefan Edberg and Mikael Pernfors.
 Fraser went with the same line up from the semi final stage.

 The first match saw Cash face Edberg with the Australian prevailing in a long three setter 13-11, 13-11, 6-4.
 The final was thrown wide open in the second rubber as Pernfors, playing only his fifth match on grass, blew McNamee away from the back of the court 6-3, 6-1, 6-3.